arrow

 What are the graduate prospects?

-The university seeks to include work experience opportunities for students in all of its degree courses through partnerships with graduate employers.
-Advisory boards help align the university’s degrees with industry norms.
-Leicester’s endeavours to boost employability have produced a three-place rise in our analysis, to reach 35=, based on the proportion in highly skilled jobs or postgraduate study within 15 months.
+The university seeks to include work experience opportunities for students in all its degree courses through partnerships with graduate employers.
+Advisory boards help to align the university’s degrees with industry norms.
+Leicester’s endeavours to boost employability help it to rank 35=, based on the proportion in highly skilled jobs or postgraduate study within 15 months of graduation.

-What is the University of Leicester campus like?
+What is the University of Leicester’s campus like?

 What about student accommodation at the University of Leicester?

-Leicester’s guarantee is unambiguous: all students who apply before September 1 will get a space in halls.
-Prices range between £77 a week (80 rooms) and £263 a week (20 rooms).
-None of the accommodation is catered.
+Leicester guarantees all students who apply before September 1 a space in university-managed halls.
+Prices range between £82 and £273 a week.

 Everything you need to know about the University of Leicester’s student life and wellbeing support

-Students who need help have access to an internal wellbeing team and a 24-hour phone line.
+Students who need help have access to a wellbeing team and a 24-hour phone line.
 Anyone in crisis or managing a long-term condition can turn to counsellors, mental health advisers and workshops.
 Leicester collaborates with the NHS, local government and voluntary sectors to achieve a “suicide safer” environment.

 What do the students say?